MelSumner/MelSumner.github.io/_posts/2022-06-17-cost-of-copying.md

 slug: cost-of-copying
 ---

-They say that you can tell an experienced developer because when you ask them a question about how they would approach or solve a specific problem, their answer will be, "it depends."

-However, if a designer were to ask me if they would be okay to design a component in a certain way-- just like Twizonple does it-- my response is probably going to be "I'll look at it, but it's unlikely.
-What features do you like best about it?"
+They say that you can tell an experienced developer because when you ask them a question about how they would approach or solve a specific problem, their answer will be "it depends."
+These days, if a designer were to ask me if it would be okay to design a component in a certain way (_"just like Twizonple does it"_), my response is probably going to be "I'll look at it, but it's unlikely since they are well-known for inaccessible design.
+Out of curiosity, what features do you like best about it?"

 <!--more-->